go-outside-labs/story-protocol-takehome/literature_review/README.md

 <br>

-#### Defining the Secret Key Regev Encryption Scheme
+#### Part II: Defining the Secret Key Regev Encryption Scheme

-Encryption and decryption of a message can be defined as a simple secret key Regev encryption scheme
+Encryption and decryption of a message can be defined as a simple secret key Regev encryption scheme:

 ```python